YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 |     5      |   +2^n   | +2^(n+3) |           0            |         +2^n          |

-After each upgrading, the HP of the pokemon will always be restored to the maximum number of HP.
+After each upgrading, the HP of the Pokemon will always be restored to the maximum number of HP.